etjossem/etjossem.github.io/_posts/2014-03-27-mobile-input-modes.md

 modified: 2014-03-27
 ---

 Let's say we we want a field for numeric quantity (e.g. the user specifies a number of items to order during checkout).
-We want it to look like this:
+We want it to show a big keypad on a mobile browser, like so:

 <img alt="Numeric input keypad, on iOS" src="/images/numeric.png" width="320">

-The correct, semantic approach for bringing up the numeric keypad looks like this:
+Here's the correct, semantic HTML for bringing up the numeric keypad:

 {% highlight html %}
   <input type="number" pattern="[0-9]*" inputmode="numeric">